virada-k/instacart-predictive-analytics-for-customer-behavior/README.md

 <br>

-📢 Customer Reorder Cycle Result
+📢 Customer Reorder Cycle Result: The data shows that most products follow a typical purchase cycle.
+Such as "Bulk Products", like laundry detergents, are often bought monthly (on average, about 1-2 times per month).

 ![Customer Reorder Cycle Result](02-SQL-queries/result-of-customer-reorder-cycle-analysis.PNG)